fclairamb/ftpserver/fs/telegram/README.md

 `TempDir` (optional) sets the directory used to store temporary multipart chunks before upload.
 If omitted, the system temp directory is used.

+`RetryAttempts` (optional) sets the number of retry attempts for transient Telegram errors (e.g. rate-limit, timeout).
+Default is `10`.

+`RetryDelay` (optional) sets the delay in milliseconds between retry attempts.
+Default is `2000` (2 seconds).

+`PartUploadDelay` (optional) sets the delay in milliseconds between uploading consecutive parts, to help avoid Telegram rate-limit errors.
+Default is `500`.

 ```json
 {
   "version": 1,